SEND and Inclusion

 • please speak to your child's class teacher or the SEND co-ordinator.
 You can make an appintment through the office or write to:

-Mrs Kate Wright - SEND co-ordinator kwright@guildenmorden.cambs.sch.uk
+Mrs Kate Wright - SEND and Inclusion co-ordinator kwright@guildenmorden.cambs.sch.uk

 Mrs Maisie Marchetti - Staff member responsible for Medical Needs